Often times it will be important for people making your sales and those who are managing your sales people to have a coach.

-Someone who observes how the sales person:
+Coaches observe how the sales person:

-- Prepares for each specific sales call,
+- Prepares for each sales call

 - Completes necessary administration, and

-Someone who observes how the sales manager:
+Coaches observe how the sales manager:

-- Works with Marketing to understand the Brand/Product being sold and its target customers/ leads and conveys this knowledge to his/her sales people
+- Works with Marketing to understand the Brand/Product being sold and its target customers/ leads

-- Executes ride-alongs with his/her sales people
+- Executes ride-alongs with their sales people

 - Sets sales goals

-- Builds and leads a “healthy team”
+- Builds and leads a healthy team